 Vacancies for Regular employee positions shall be filled via competitive recruitment process.

 Exceptions to this requirement include:

 - 1. When the Executive Director determines that it is in HCAOG's best interest to promote an existing HCAOG employee. - 2.
 When the Executive Director determines that it is in HCAOG's best interest to appoint a particular, qualified individual to ensure continuity of work. - 3.
-When a vacancy occurs within one year of hiring an employee for a position, acceptable and qualified candidates from the previous recruitment for that position, or a position with similar qualifications, may be considered to interview for the available position. - 4.
+When a vacancy occurs, and a qualified candidate is on one of HCAOG's recruitment list and if within one year of hiring an employee for a position, that position, or a position with similar qualifications, becomes vacant, acceptable and qualified candidates from the previous recruitment for that position, or a position with similar qualifications, may be considered to interview for the available position. - 4.
 When an entity provides funding to HCAOG and such funding is conditioned upon, or the continuity of the work is dependent upon, a particular individual continuing to perform the work supported by that funding.